indro-robotics/tallysman_ros2/README.md

 ### Disabled Mode:

-- **Description:** This mode is under development and works as a standalone node.
+- **Description:** This mode works as a standalone node.
+Any tallysman antenna can work in this mode.
 - **Functionality:** Connects to the serial port of the Tallysman antenna and publishes GPS data (latitude and longitude) on the "gps" topic with the message type NavSatFix.
 - **Launch File:** `Tallysman_ros2/launch/tallysman_disabled.launch.py`
 - **Parameters:**